BloomTech-Labs/schematic-capture-be/README.md

 ## 2️⃣ Actions

-There is a Data Access Object class called `BaseModel` that can be extended.
-It contains typical database interactions that are commonly seen.
+There is a Data Access Object class called `BaseModel` that can be easily extended.
+It contains typical database interactions that are commonly used.

 `_find` -> Returns all rows in the table